List of NCIS characters: Tobias Fornell

-Mike Franks
+Michael "Mike" Franks

-Special Agent-in-Charge Mike Franks, NIS (Ret.)
+Special Agent-in-Charge Michael Aaron Franks, NIS/NCIS (Ret.)
 (Muse Watson) is introduced in episode flashbacks in the episode "Hiatus" (Part 1).
-He is Gibbs' former mentor and partner, still referring to Gibbs as "Probie", just as DiNozzo does with McGee.
-In "Hiatus" (Part 2), it is stated that he retired to Mexico in 1996, roughly five years after Gibbs joined NCIS, after being disgruntled with the government's failure to prevent the Khobar Towers bombing.
-Although he comes across as crass and uncaring, Franks has been known to be very devious and sneaky, even hiding the fact that he had a son, though Gibbs helps hide his granddaughter and the girl's mother.
-Gibbs has picked up many of his mannerisms, including the trademark head slap he gives to DiNozzo and his ability to find a way around red tape.
-Jenny Shepard, who was still a junior agent during Franks' time, brings him back in hopes of helping Gibbs regain his memory after suffering a concussion in part 2 of "Hiatus".
-He is unable to help Gibbs regain his memory, although Gibbs recognizes him on sight.
-Franks is the only survivor of the gun battle that ends Director Shepard's life and finds some evidence for which the new director was apparently looking, though he is outside getting himself water for tea when the shooting starts and goes back in to make sure that the other shooters are dead.
-He is the last person to know about then-Director Shepard's incurable illness during her lifetime, as Gibbs only has suspicions at the time as of "Judgment Day" (Part 1).
-In his visit to Gibbs' bedside in season three, it is revealed in flashbacks that he warned members of the intelligence community about the threat that Osama Bin Laden posed to American servicemen abroad some time before the Khobar Towers bombing.
+He is Gibbs' former boss, mentor and partner, still referring to Gibbs as "Probie", just as DiNozzo does with McGee.
+In "Hiatus" (Part 2), it is stated that he retired to Mexico in 1996, roughly five years after Gibbs joined NIS/NCIS, after becoming outraged with the government's failure to prevent the Khobar Towers bombing.
+He comes across as callous and uncaring, keeping his feelings and his personal life tightly under wraps, even hiding the fact that he had a grown son until he needed Gibbs' help to protect his granddaughter and the girl's mother, Leyla, after his son is killed.
+Gibbs has picked up many of his traits, including the trademark head slap he gives to DiNozzo, and his ability to find a way around red tape.
+NCIS Director Jenny Shepard brings him back in hopes of helping Gibbs regain his memory after suffering a concussion in part 2 of "Hiatus".
+Franks is the only survivor of the gun battle that ends Director Shepard's life, and is the last living person to know about her incurable illness during her lifetime, as Gibbs only has suspicions at the time of "Judgment Day" (Part 1).
+In his visit to Gibbs' bedside in season three, it is revealed in flashbacks that he warned members of the intelligence community about the threat that Osama bin Laden posed to American servicemen abroad some time before the Khobar Towers bombing.
 After the deaths of a number of Air Force personnel in the bombing, Franks retired to Mexico and handed control of the MCRT to Gibbs.